YTread Logo

 film theory how to make a real sharknado

-When asked about the film's realism, director Anthony C. Ferrante said, quote-unquote.
-You know that reminds me of something Werner Herzog once said Well fuck you Werner!
-I'm excited to see if the tornado force winds can launch sharks through south central Los Angeles, okay?
+When asked about the film's realism, director Anthony C. Ferrante said, quotes and quotes.
+You know, that reminds me of something Werner Herzog once said.
+Well, screw you, Werner!
+I'm passionate about seeing if sharks can be blown by tornado-force winds through South Central Los Angeles, okay?
 Go talk some more about crazy penguins.
-Question of the Day: Is Sharknado Really Bad Science?
-I think you and Anthony C. Ferrante will be a bit surprised.
-First things first, animals falling from the sky is a real thing that happens in the world.
+Question of the day: Is Sharknado really bad science?
+I think you and Anthony C. Ferrante will be a little surprised.
+First things first, animals falling from the sky are a real thing that happens in the world.
 It is not a joke!
-It is a rare meteorological phenomenon known as "animal rain".
+It is a rare meteorological phenomenon known as "animal rain."
+And it's exactly what it sounds like: animals falling like rain from the sky.

 film theory how to make a real sharknado

-If you go back to 1858, you'll find a full-fledged, unweakened hurricane hitting Los Angeles.
+If we go back to 1858, we will find a full-blown, unweakened hurricane hitting Los Angeles.
 So who knows, it could happen again.
-El Nino is a thing after all.
-Meanwhile, tornadoes aren't as rare in California as you might expect.
-Although most tornadoes occur west of the Rocky Mountains, there were eight that touched down in Los Angeles County between the years 2000 and 2012.
-In the past sixty years, there have been a staggering 42.
-Know that the weather conditions featured in Sharknado may plausibly exist, but picking up small fish or spiders is one thing.
-Picking up a shark is a whole new ball game.
+After all, El Niño exists.
+Meanwhile, tornadoes are not as uncommon in California as one might expect.
+Although tornadoes primarily occur west of the Rocky Mountains, there have been eight that touched down in Los Angeles County between the years 2000 and 2012.
+In the last sixty years, there have been a staggering 42.
+So, at a minimum We know that the weather conditions presented in Sharknado may exist, but picking up small fish or, ugggh, spiders is one thing, picking up a shark is a whole new ball game.

 theory